'Not In My Family'

 What can you do?

-We urge any woman in NSW aged 50-74 who has not had a mammogram in the past 2 years to book your free screening mammogram.
+We urge any woman in NSW aged 50-74 who has not had a mammogram in the past 2 years to book a mammogram today.